chaoss/MARS/automation-english/active_user_input/README.md

 ## YML configuration file

-This section serves as a guide for the dynamic [yml config file](working-groups-config.yml) located in this directory.
+This section serves as a guide for the dynamic yml config file located in this directory.
+Each language has its own separate yml file, with the same internal structure.

  It defines the repository structure for various Working Groups that are to be included in the metrics release report.
 The working groups would be cloned and parsed for relative links according to the structure defined here.

 ### File Structure